arirusso/patch/README.md

 ### Configuration

-Running patch requires two configuration files:
+Patch can be configured in Ruby code or by using two YAML configuration files.
+Since the configuration files reflect the overall structure of Patch in a straightforward way, that method is explained here.

+A tutorial on programming Patch in Ruby can be found [here].

-##### Nodes
+##### nodes.yml

-A node is a single source/destination of control messages.
-The first configuration file describes what nodes to use.
-Notice that each node is given an ID number.
+A node is a single source/destination of control messages.  `nodes.yml` describes plainly what nodes to use and how to configure them.

+In addition, each node is given an ID number for reference later.

 ```yaml
 :nodes: